X4l1b1/ML_Project1/README.md

 ## Important Files

-- The `report.pdf`(report.pdf) file contains our final report on this project, all the steps from the exploratory analysis to the final model are described.
+- The [report.pdf](report.pdf) file contains our final report on this project, all the steps from the exploratory analysis to the final model are described.
-- The `project1_description.pdf`(project1_description.pdf) contains the full description of the project
+- The [project1_description.pdf](project1_description.pdf) contains the full description of the project
-- The `scripts`(scripts) folder contains all our code:
+- The [scripts](scripts) folder contains all our code:
-  - `run.py`(scripts/run.py) : Script that produces exactly the same .csv predictions for our best submission to the competition system.
+  - [run.py](scripts/run.py) : Script that produces exactly the same .csv predictions for our best submission to the competition system.
-  - `implementations.py`(scripts/implementations.py) : Implementation of our six baseline regression methods.
+  - [implementations.py](scripts/implementations.py) : Implementation of our six baseline regression methods.
-  - `tools.py`(scripts/tools.py) : Toolbox with everything we need for features engineering and Hyper-Parameters' Tuning
+  - [tools.py](scripts/tools.py) : Toolbox with everything we need for features engineering and Hyper-Parameters' Tuning
-  - `plot.py`(scripts/plot.py) : Some visualization functions to run in jupyter notebook
+  - [plot.py](scripts/plot.py) : Some visualization functions to run in jupyter notebook
-  - `project1.ipynb`(scripts/project1.ipynb) : a jupyter notebook containing some of our exploratory data analysis and tests we made in our project.
+  - [project1.ipynb](scripts/project1.ipynb) : a jupyter notebook containing some of our exploratory data analysis and tests we made in our project.

 ## Results